Murder of Mary Tuplin

-Mary Pickering Tuplin (May 5, 1870 — June 28, 1887), was murdered in Margate, Prince Edward Island, Canada in 1887, her body found at the bottom of the Southwest River weighted by a heavy stone.
+Mary Pickering Tuplin (May 5, 1870 – June 28, 1887), was murdered in Margate, Prince Edward Island, Canada in 1887, her body found at the bottom of the Southwest River weighted by a heavy stone.
 Tuplin, who was 17, died of two shots to the head from a .32 caliber revolver.
 A medical examination also determined the girl was six months pregnant.

 Tuplin's alleged lover, 19-year-old William Millman, was charged with the killing and was convicted, largely on circumstantial evidence.
 Though he professed innocence, Millman was hanged following a sensational trial held in Charlottetown early the next year.

 The Murder of Mary Tuplin (Roud #12463) is one of several ballads written about the crime, which at the time shocked the entire country.

 In 2016, Tuplin's skull was reunited with the rest of her remains in a burial arranged by descendants.
 The skull had been separated from the girl's body during the post-mortem examination and was stored for well over a century in what had once served as the coroner's office in Charlottetown.

 Background

 Margate is an unincorporated village in a rural area of Prince Edward Island.
 The Tuplins and Millmans were farming families that lived on opposite sides of the Southwest River.
-Mary Pickering Tulpin was born on May 5, 1870, the daughter of Johnny and Margaret (Marks) Tulpin who had 10 children.
+Mary Pickering Tuplin was born on May 5, 1870, the daughter of Johnny and Margaret (Marks) Tuplin who had 10 children.
 William Millman was born in 1868.
 He was the eldest son of John and Johanna Millman, one of six children.

 Mary and William met at a party on New Year's Eve, December 31, 1886, and it is believed he walked her home after the party ended around 3 a.m.
 Sometime later, Mary told one of her sisters that she was with child and that William was the father.
 Eventually, Mary's pregnancy and William's relationship with her became the subject of rumors in the close-knit Irish-Scottish community.

 Mary's disappearance and murder

 Hearing the rumors, William arranged to see Mary on Sunday, June 26.
 Mary's younger brother John was gravely ill and died early the next morning.
 His funeral was held Tuesday the 28th, and Mary stayed home to tend her sister's baby.
-Ater her family returned from services, Mary left the house without a word.
+After her family returned from services, Mary left the house without a word.
 It was just after sundown, and she was wearing a light cotton dress, stockings and a pair of boots.
 It was the last Mary's parents would see her alive.

 Concerned about his daughter's whereabouts, Mary's father went to look for her, stopping by a neighbor's house and calling for her in the night without success.
 The next day he visited the Millman home on the other side of the river to speak with William's parents.
 Tuplin also went to an attorney to inquire about having a warrant drawn up for William's arrest.